zakarumych/edict/README.md

   Actions get mutable access to [`World`].

 * Component replace/drop hooks.
-  Components can define hooks that will be executed on value drop and on value replace.
+  Components can define hooks that will be executed on value drop and replace.
   Hooks can read old and new values, [`EntityId`] and can record actions into [`ActionEncoder`].

 * Component type may define a set of types that can be borrowed from it.
   Borrowed type may be not sized, allowing slices, dyn traits and any other [`!Sized`] types.
   There's macro to define dyn trait borrows.
   Special kind of queries look into possible borrows to fetch.

-* [`Component`] trait is only used on [`World`] methods where value can be inserted, possibly generating new archetype.
+* [`WorldBuilder`] can be used to manually register component types and override default behavior.

+* Optional [`Component`] trait to allow implicit component type registration by insertion methods.
+  Implicit registration uses behavior defined by [`Component`] implementation as-is.
-  Separate methods with matching API with [`Component`] trait bound lifted can be used.
+  Separate insertions methods with [`Component`] trait bound lifted can be used where trait is not implemented or implementation is not visible for generic type.
-  It requires manual registration of the component type.
-If type not registered method panics.
+  Those methods require pre-registration of the component type.
+If type was not registered - method panics.
+  Both explicit registration with [`WorldBuilder`] and implicit registration via insertion method with [`Component`] type bound is enough.

 ### no_std support